 Use what you have to your advantage.
 There are a number of alternative beard styles that can be adopted to enjoy the privileges if beardom.

 If you’ve come this far yet realise that the beard simply isn’t for you or you’re not happy with the result, that’s okay.
 We’re not here to persuade you to grow one.
 However, just think about it beforehand or consider seeing a barber to work on it.

 Remember that you made a commitment to get this far.
 You may even more disappointed once you’re staring at your bare face again after a clean shave.
 If you want to learn more about beard growth and care, click here to read our full guide.

 Will A Full Beard Suit My Face Shape?

 A fantastic feature of full beards is that they can be essentially worn by any face shape.
 Instead, it’s the way that you still it that will decide whether it complements your features or not.
 Therefore, we will now suggest how you try to style a full beard in order to optimise its appearance.

 Oval Face Shapes

-Oval shaped faces have no particular prerequisites when it comes to their face shapes so have the freedom to experiment without taking much into consideration.
-Furthermore, Oval faces could sculpt a Full beard to feature harder contours and texture in order to render their faces squarer.
+Oval shaped faces have no particular prerequisites when it comes to their facial hair so they have the freedom to experiment without taking much into consideration.
+Furthermore, Oval faces could sculpt a thick full beard to feature harder contours and texture in order to render their faces squarer.
 However, this is far from obligatory.